Home | For Faculty | Help | About | Webmaster

 Irvine, CA 92697

-I am currently pursuing my earlier concern with the impact of war by focusing on the early 1970s and American dealings with the USSR.
-In my most recent book, The Making of Detente, I show to what a great extent the process of relaxation with the Soviet Union was dependent on the after-effects of the tragic struggle in South-East Asia.
+In another exploration of the impact of war, The Making of Détente, I demonstrated to what a great extent the process of relaxation with the Soviet Union in the 1970s was dependent on the after-effects of the tragic struggle in South-East Asia.
 Other factors were involved, of course, including the growth of military symmetry, the weakening of alliance systems, and the increasing economic difficulties of both superpowers, but it was the Vietnam conflict that destroyed our sense of inevitability about the Cold War.
-In a related study, The Foreign-Domestic Nexus, a number of collaborators and I will attempt to generalize about the way in which foreign affairs have impinged upon domestic matters in the last half-century and vice versa.
+In a later but related study, Re-Viewing the Cold War, edited with Patrick Morgan, a number of collaborators and I attempted to generalize about the way in which foreign affairs have impinged upon domestic matters in the last half-century, and vice versa.

 Victors Divided: America and the Allies in Germany, 1918-1923 (1975)